ascholerChemeketa/cs160Reader/_sources/SQLIntro/selecting.rst

     :dburl: /_static/bikeshare.db

     Write a query to select the start and end stations for all trips.
-    Make sure that the start station is the first column retrieved and end station is the second.
+    Make sure that the start station is the first column retrieved and the end station is the second.

     Hint: check the previous page to check the column names you need to use